DataDog/integrations-core/yarn/README.md

 `yarn.apps.<METRIC>` metrics have been deprecated in favor of `yarn.apps.<METRIC>_gauge` metrics, because `yarn.apps` metrics are incorrectly reported as a `RATE` instead of a `GAUGE`.

 ## Setup

-Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.

 ### Installation

 The YARN check is included in the [Datadog Agent][3] package, so you don't need to install anything else on your YARN ResourceManager.

 ### Configuration
+#### Host

+Follow the instructions below to configure this check for an Agent running on a host.
+For containerized environments, see the [Containerized](#containerized) section.

 1. Edit the `yarn.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][4].